stuart/dicer/README.md

 * d%  - Roll one percentile (100 sided) die.
 * hY  - Keep the highest Y rolls. e.g. 4d6h3 would give a roll in the range 3..18
 * kY  - A synonym for h (keep).
-* lZ  - Keep the lowest Z rolls. e.g. 2d6l1 would take the lowest of two dice.
+* lZ  - Keep the lowest Z rolls. e.g. 2d6l1 would take the lowest one of two dice.

 Basic arithmetic is also supported: integers, floats, +, -, *, / and () are all allowed.